lassade/toctoc/README.md

 ### Extra: Bson support (binary json)

+TODO

 ### Extra: Stateful or contextual (de)serialization

-Used for load assets or referece game entities ...
+Used for load assets or referece game entities

 ### Extra: Deserilize into

+TODO

-### Extra: SIMD support (optional)
+### Extra: SIMD support

 By enabling the `simd` feature, json (de)serialization will be done by the [simd_json](https://crates.io/crates/simd-json) crate,